mirellameelo/Turtlebot-Unity-URDF/README.md

 * Unity will restart

-* Create a URDF file inside "Assets" and copy all the files that are inside this project "Turtlebot-Unity-URDF"
+* Create a URDF folder inside "Assets" and copy into it all the files in this repository (except for the images folder)

 ![alt text](https://github.com/mirellameelo/Turtlebot-Unity-URDF/blob/master/imagens/4_unity.png)